 The United States has a higher level of violent crime than Australia, although violent crime rarely involves tourists.

 The latest official crime statistics can be found on the Federal Bureau of Investigation (FBI) website.
 These statistics show that metropolitan areas and cities tend to have higher crime and murder rates.
-Based on 2013 FBI data, the states with the highest levels of violent crime (per capita) are the District of Colombia, Alaska, New Mexico and Nevada.
+Based on 2013 FBI data, the states with the highest levels of violent crime (per capita) are the District of Columbia, Alaska, New Mexico and Nevada.
 They also show that the southern states have seen a slight increase in gun violence in recent years.

 While FBI statistics suggest that violent crime in the United States has decreased over the last decade, the incidence of mass shootings are occurring more frequently.
 An FBI study shows that the incidence of 'active shooter' events had more than doubled between 2000 and 2013.
 Most of these shootings have occurred in workplaces and educational facilities.
 Others have occurred in public places, such as shopping malls, restaurants, community centres and places of worship, as well as military and government properties.